President Monroe’s Declaration on Greece, 1822

 Copies of letters from US Chargé d’Affaires in Constantinople David Porter to Greek Ambassador Konstantinos Zographos ([23 June] 5 July 1836) and US Ambassador in London Andrew Stevenson to Greek Ambassador Spyridon Trikoupis ([28 July] 9 August 1836) assuring that the US President wishes to develop amicable relations between the two countries.
 The purpose of the exchange of these letters was to resolve the problem created by the absence of official recognition of King Othon by the US Administration.

 12/24 August 1836.
 Greek Minister of Foreign Affairs Iakovos Rizos-Neroulos informs US Fleet Commander in the Mediterranean Jesse Elliot that the Greek Government grants permission to French Vice-Consul in Μilos Louis Brest to take over the protection of US citizens, until a US Consul is officially recognized on the island.
-The Greek Regency refused to recognize US Consuls in Syros and Milos unless King Othon first received an official letter of recognition from the US President.
+The Greek Regency had refused in 1834 to recognize US Consuls in Syros and Milos unless King Othon first received an official letter of recognition from the US President.

 25 July / 6 August 1837.
 Nomination of the Dutch merchant Eugène Dutilh as the first Honorary Consul of Greece in New York.
 The document bears the signatures of King Othon and Prime Minister and Minister of Foreign Affairs Ignaz von Rudhart.